Jilissa Zoltko Looks Smoking Hot In Skimpy Light Blue Lingerie

-Jilissa Zoltko took to her Instagram page on Monday, January 25, to share a sizzling update that made her fans feel excited.
+Jilissa Zoltko took to her Instagram page on Monday, January 25, to share a sizzling update.
 The hot law student and model showed off her killer figure in a sexy lingerie set from Boux Avenue.

 The American bombshell was snapped in a skimpy light blue bra-and-panties combo that clung to her curves.
-The classic brassiere featured padded cups with scalloped trim.
+The classic brassiere featured cups with scalloped trim.
 The snug fit of the bra pushed her breasts up and together, exposing ample cleavage.
-Most of the undergarment was made with lacy fabric with satin straps that went over her shoulders for support.
+Most of the undergarment was made from lacy fabric and had satin straps that went over her shoulders for support.

-She wore matching undies, and like the top, they were made of lace and sheer material.
-The waistband sat several inches below her belly button, and it helped highlight her flat stomach and abs.
-The panties also boasted high leg cuts, which exposed plenty of skin, including her curvy hips.
-The light-colored intimates made her tanned skin pop.

-The second pic showed Jilissa in a similar stance.
+The second pic captured Jilissa in a similar pose.
 This time, she leaned back and gazed at the lens.
 She had a serious and sultry expression on her face.

-From the views, the place had several glass windows where sunlight entered, and it made the location bright and conducive for photography.
-The white walls also made the area brighter.
+The space had several windows which allowed sunlight to stream in, making the room bright.

 Jilissa left her blond hair down, parted in the center, and styled in loose waves.
 She let the long strands cascade over her shoulder and down her back.
 She accessorized with two necklaces, Cartier bangles, and several rings.

 In the caption, the influencer wrote something about her underwear set.
-She gave credit to Boux Avenue by tagging the brand in the post.
+She gave credit to Boux Avenue by tagging the brand.

 Fans and followers loved the latest share, which garnered more than 52,900 likes and over 670 comments in less than a day.
 Many of Jilissa's avid online supporters, including fellow models, dropped various messages and compliments about her enviable body.
 Other admirers struggled to find words, opting instead to use emoji to express their thoughts about the snapshots.